All posts by BlackerFriday.com

 TurboTax 2025 Discounts: These Are Our Favorite Deals

-TurboTax is offering an additional 20% discount on its federal tax filing products when purchased directly through Intuit’s website.
-This discount stacks on top of early-season savings of up to 40% and applies to federal tax products only, excluding state returns.
-Note that this offer cannot be combined with other TurboTax promotions and expires on February 28, 2025.
+TurboTax is offering an additional 10% discount on its federal tax filing products when purchased directly through Intuit’s website.
+This discount stacks on top of current end-of-season pricing and applies to federal tax products only, excluding state returns.
+Note that this offer cannot be combined with other TurboTax promotions and expires on April 15, 2025.

 Small business owners and freelancers can take advantage of TurboTax’s partnership with QuickBooks.
 The QuickBooks Solopreneur Bundle is available at 50% off for the first three months, reducing the price from $20/month to $10/month.
 This bundle streamlines bookkeeping and tax preparation for self-employed individuals.